vujita/vubnguyen/.github/ISSUE_TEMPLATE.md

 # Submit a feature request or bug report

 Before you submit an issue, check to see if it has [already been reported][1].
-Any questions should be directed to @nguyenervu.
+Any questions should be directed to @vujita.

 ---